 Maximum Cache Size

-Limits the temporary cache of search information for the Fast Find option to the specified size in megabytes (between 5 and 100,000).
+Limits the temporary cache of search information for the Fast Find option to the specified size in megabytes (from 5 to 100,000).
 The default setting is 100.